Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction

 The cost of computing the gradient for the three operations described above is the same as the cost of computing the operations themselves.
-Thus, the overall cost of taking a gradient step in SQFA is $O(c^2m^3 + cmn^2)$.
+Thus, the complexity of taking a gradient step in SQFA is $O(c^2m^3 + cmn^2)$.

 It is important to note that the most expensive operations occur in the feature space, and the dimensionality of the feature space, $m$, is typically much smaller than the dimensionality of the data, $n$.